Arm-Examples/topo-cpu-ai-chat/README.md

 ## Overview

-This project demonstrates running large language models on CPU using the official prebuilt llama.cpp server image with a bundled quantized GGUF model.
-It avoids compiling llama.cpp during Template deployment.
+This project demonstrates running large language models on CPU using the llama.cpp with a configurable GGUF model.

 The upstream Linux Arm64 llama.cpp server image is built with architecture-specific CPU backend variants enabled. llama.cpp can then load a backend variant that matches the Arm CPU features available at runtime.